Learn About Investing in Park City, Utah, Real Estate

 Fractional: Fractional ownership is structured much like a timeshare, but you own the property, not a piece of paper.
 While some investors prefer fractional ownership, I tend to shy away from the property type because of its lack of liquidity and weak appreciation.
 Instead, I'd rather have full ownership rights of a smaller condo and more control over when I'm able to rent or use the property.

 Multi-Unit: This is a new property type in the Park City MLS, which allows you to search by "stacked product."
 Multi-unit means multiple residences on multiple floors.
-This is not to be confused with multi-family properties like a duplex or triplex.
+This should not be confused with multi-family properties like a duplex or triplex.
 Contact me if you're searching for a multi-family property in Park City, as the search can be pretty complicated.

 Management Companies for Your Park City Investment Property